-At the Council meeting 9 June 2011 the Council agreed a revised senior management structure which included a remuneration package of £85,000 to £90,000 for the Chief Executive (with 3 incremental points) and £70,000 to £75,000 for the two corporate directors (again with 3 incremental points).
+At the Council meeting 9 June 2011 the Council agreed a revised senior management structure, which was subsequently updated at the Council meeting 10 April 2014, to include a remuneration package of £85,850 to £90,900 for the Chief Executive (with 3 incremental points) and £70,700 to £75,750 for the two corporate directors (again with 3 incremental points).
 In determining the grading structure for these posts, which fall outside the nationally agreed arrangements, the Council takes account of the need to ensure value for money balanced against the need to recruit and retain employees who are able to meet the requirements of the role.

 Heads of Service are remunerated in accordance with the pay and grading structure agreed by both the Employment and Appeals Committee and the Cabinet at their meeting 8 December 2008.
-This revised pay and grading structure was implemented as a result of the 1997 Single Status Agreement which required all Councils to review their local grading structures and to implement a structure which was fair and nondiscriminatory.
+This revised pay and grading structure was implemented as a result of the 1997 Single Status Agreement which required all Councils to review their local grading structures and to implement a structure which was fair and non-discriminatory.
 The Council adopts the national pay bargaining arrangements in respect of the establishment and revision of the national pay spine and the pay and grading structure is published on the Council's web site.
-For the 2014/15 financial year, Heads of Service will be remunerated as follows:
+There are currently 7 Heads of Service who, whilst within the scope of the NJC (Green Book) conditions, are paid higher than spinal column point 49 which is the highest point of Grade 13.
+It should be noted that employees who are paid at Grade 14, whilst entitled to the 2.2% increase from 1 January 2015, were not entitled to any 'non-consolidated' lump sum payments and a recommendation is therefore being made to ensure a consistent approach for all employees.
+For the 2015/16 financial year, Heads of Service will be remunerated as follows: